nishants/kata-lab/README.md

 # kata-lab
-spike for browser based runtime for conducting kata sessoins on ruby.
+browser based ide for conducting kata sessoins on ruby.